Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 In 1977, he released his debut solo effort, White Snake, with Northwinds arriving the following year.
 Both LPs featured a core backing group consisting of Mick Moody (guitar), Bernie Marsden (guitar), Neil Murray (bass), and Dave Dowle (drums) operating under the moniker The White Snake Band, which Coverdale officially shortened to Whitesnake for the 1978 EP Snakebite.
 The EP featured a brooding cover version of Bobby "Blue" Bland's "Ain't No Love in the Heart of the City," which became the newly minted group's first hit.
 Continuing in the blues-rock style of its predecessor, the full-length Trouble arrived later that year and saw Coverdale reunite with former Deep Purple bandmate keyboardist Jon Lord.
 1979's Lovehunter courted controversy with its lurid cover art created by fantasy artist Chris Achilleos, but still managed to reach the number 29 slot on the U.K. Albums Charts.
 It also marked the end of the road for kitman Dave Dowle, who was replaced by another ex-Deep Purple member, Ian Paice; Paice made his studio debut on 1980's Ready an' Willing.
 The group's most successful effort to date, the LP peaked at number six in the U.K. and entered the U.S. Billboard Hot 100 on the strength of the fiery single "Fool for Your Loving."
 Fan favorite Come and Get It, released in 1981, brought Whitesnake even closer to the mainstream, securing the number two slot on the U.K. albums charts and finding favor with European audiences as well, but momentum stalled the following year while Coverdale took some personal time off to look after his daughter, who was battling bacterial meningitis.

-A new iteration of the group reconvened in 1982 that saw Marsden, Paice, and Murray replaced by guitarist Mel Galley from Trapeze, bassist Colin Hodgkinson, and drummer Cozy Powell, all of whom appeared on that year's Saints & Sinners.
+A new iteration of the group reconvened in 1982 and saw Marsden, Paice, and Murray replaced by guitarist Mel Galley from Trapeze, bassist Colin Hodgkinson, and drummer Cozy Powell, all of whom appeared on that year's Saints & Sinners..
 The album spawned the U.K. hits "Guilty of Love" and "Here I Go Again," the latter of which would find new life in 1987 when it was re-recorded for the band's eponymous seventh outing.
 Whitesnake beefed up their sound for 1984's Slide It In, which featured the hits "Slow an' Easy" and "Love Ain't No Stranger" and became their fourth Top Ten album in the U.K. It also found favor in the U.S. thanks to a more muscular remix by producer David Geffen and featuring guitarist John Sykes, and would later go double-platinum following the massive success of the group's next LP.

 Having largely ignored the American market in the past, Coverdale elected to relocate to the States, where he assembled a new version of the group that featured Sykes on both rhythm and lead guitars, Murray, drummer Aynsley Dunbar, and keyboardist Don Airey from the Ozzy Osbourne band and Rainbow.
 Applying ample amounts of studio sheen, the band emerged from the studio in 1987 with the career-defining Whitesnake, a commercial juggernaut that struck a balance between powerful rockers ("Here I Go Again," "Still of the Night") and sultry power ballads ("Is This Love").
 The LP was certified eight-times-platinum in the U.S., with the singles and their accompanying videos becoming near-ubiquitous by the end of the year; they starred actress Tawny Kitaen, who was briefly married to Coverdale and featured guitarists Vivian Campbell and Adrian Vandenberg miming Sykes' guitar parts; the latter, along with the rest of the band, had been fired prior to filming.
 Now arena headliners, Whitesnake headed into 1988 with a full head of steam, but creative differences led to the departure of Vivian Campbell and a serious wrist injury forced Adrian Vandenberg to step back for a time, leaving Coverdale to once again assemble a new team.
 He managed to enlist Frank Zappa and David Lee Roth guitar phenom Steve Vai, who along with a rehabilitated Vandenberg, made for a formidable six-string duo.
 Bolstered by the addition of bassist Rudy Sarzo (Quiet Riot) and drummer Tommy Aldridge (Ozzy Osbourne), the group released Slip of the Tongue in 1989, which reached platinum status and included the hits "The Deeper the Love" and a new version of "Fool for Your Loving."
 Upon completing the tour in support of the album, Coverdale announced that Whitesnake had run its course, and that he would be taking a break from music.
 During this time, Vandenberg, Sarzo, and Aldridge formed a new group, Manic Eden, while Coverdale began working with former Led Zeppelin guitarist Jimmy Page, resulting in the 1993 release Coverdale-Page.